danielscholl/docker-swarm-azure/README.md

 ### OS Specific Modifications

-This solution requires python on the localhost and the location needs to be specified.
+This solution requires python on the localhost and the location is specified currently in the playbook.
+If your python is located in an alternate location you will have to modify the playbook.

-File: playbooks/roles/reboot-server/tasks/main.yml
+__File:__ playbooks/roles/reboot-server/tasks/main.yml
-Default: ansible_python_interpreter: "/usr/local/bin/python"
+__Value:__ ansible_python_interpreter: "/usr/local/bin/python"

 ### Provision IaaS using ARM Template scripts

 The first step is to deploy the custom ARM Templates using the init.sh script.
 The script has two required arguments.

+__Usage:__ ./init.sh <unique> <count>

 - unique (A small unique string necessary for DNS uniqueness in Azure)
 - count (The number of Nodes desired to be created  ie: 3)